HappyNapalm/simpController/Arduino/README.md

 The IDE is require to write and flash code to the hardware.
 QUCS is a tool for learning and simulating designs.
 KiCAD is for iterating on PCB Designs associated with the project.

+## SCH files ##
+Both KiCAD and QUCS use .sch files.
+Make sure that you are using the correct program to view the file.
+You will receive error messages if you choose incorrectly.

+### Links ###
+https://store.arduino.cc/usa/arduino-nano <- Arduino Nano shop/spec page